juff12/StockImageAI/README.md

 TO DO:
 - automate model updates
 - add recompile strategies
-- finish live prediction for 1 hour and 4 hour
+- finish live prediction for 1 hour and 4 hour 15min and 5min
-- Abstract out most functionality
+- run crypto models

 CV Pattern:
 TO DO: